krystofl/krystofl.github.io/about.md

 Welcome the animal thrill<br/>
 Lending a zest to life.

-With that in mind, remember William Wallace:
+That zest for life is the difference between living and just passing the time until you die.
+In the memorable words of Mel Gibson as William Wallace:
 *"Every man dies.
 Not every man really lives."*
-That zest for life is the difference between living and just passing the time until you die.

-I think it’s critical to continually push our limits.
+That living - real living - is about always pushing your limits.
 If you do, you will surprise yourself - the limits are almost always way further out than you think.
 If you push out, you will reach them, and in persevering expand them.
 If you don’t push out against them,